cortex-js/compute-engine/src/docs/reference-core.md

 The _dictionary_ argument can be a `["Dictionary"]` expression, a `["KeyValuePair"]` expression, a `["Pair"]` expression or a `["Tuple"]` expression.

-The value of the `Block` expression is the value of the last expression, or the value of the first `["Break"]` expression.
+The value of the `["Block"]` expression is the value of the last expression, or the value of the first `["Break"]` expression.

 ```json